 Of course, the transition from student to a very young faculty member wasn’t without a hitch.
 He was suddenly teaching in the same building with his former instructors and also many students were close to his age and did not think they could learn something from him.
 Brad recalls having a police officer asking him to remove his car from the staff parking lot until they saw his staff ID and checked the staff parking permit.
 Also, for the first years, instructors kept congratulating him at the graduation ceremony, thinking he was still a student.

 After 17 years of a rewarding teaching career, Brad decided to take another challenge and move into administration.
-As an Associate Dean, Workforce Development, in the Career and Technical Education (CTE) Department, part of his job is to support instructors in their continuous quest to keep education real and aligned with the relevant business fields.
-Brad thinks that career programs are finally getting the deserved recognition.
+As an Associate Dean, Workforce Development, in the Career Education (CE) Department, part of his job is to support instructors in their continuous quest to keep education real and aligned with the relevant business fields.
+Brad thinks that career programs are finally getting deserved recognition.
 “At the national level, there has been a shift in thinking where the skilled trades became just as valuable as a college education.
-CTE is now recognized at the national and state levels as academic.”
-With 53% of our students taking CTE classes, that is, indeed, exciting news.
+CE is now recognized at the national and state levels as academic.”
+With 53% of our students taking CE classes, that is, indeed, exciting news.